-If you are approved for the Illinois food stamps program, you will receive your benefits through an electronic benefit transfer (EBT) card, which is called an IL link card in the state.
-In general, an EBT card works and looks just like a debit card, which simplifies the process for purchasing food items in authorized stores.
+If you meet the requirements of the Illinois food stamps program, you can receive your benefits through an electronic benefit transfer (EBT) card, which is called an IL link card in the state.
+In general, an EBT card works and looks just like a debit card, which simplifies the process of purchasing food items in authorized stores.

 The funds distributed by the Supplemental Nutrition Assistance Program, otherwise known as SNAP benefits, may be used at approved grocery stores and farmers markets.
 However, you are not allowed to buy every item sold in approved stores, because each product must meet the particular SNAP guidelines.
 Learn more about using your benefits correctly below.